vickypathak123/Android-Ads-Helper/README.md

  * )
  *
  * @param fContext this is a reference to your activity or fragment context
+ * @param isNeedToShowAd -> flag that we need to show ad or not
+ * @param remoteConfig your firebase Remote Config
  * @param onStartToLoadAd @see [AdMobAdsListener.onStartToLoadRewardedInterstitialAd]
  * @param onAdLoaded @see [AdMobAdsListener.onAdLoaded]
  */
 RewardedInterstitialAdHelper.loadAd(
     fContext = mActivity,
+   isNeedToShowAd=isNeedToShowAd,
+   remoteConfig=remoteConfig,
     onStartToLoadAd = {
     },
     onAdLoaded = {